filipgorczynski/blog.filipgorczynski.me/content/pages/about-me.md

 Hello, folks!

-I'm Filip Górczyński and I wear many hats depending on what is required of me but most of the time I jump between **Full Stack Web Developer** and **Family Guy**.
+I'm Filip Górczyński and I wear many hats depending on what is required of me but most of the time I jump between **Software Engineer (Web)** and **Family Guy**.

 I paint miniatures once a week—not professionally, just to unwind.
 I'd love to find time to do it more often.
+3 times a week I spend time on the gym, mostly with kettlebells.
+I'm a Main Barbeque Operator for my family and friends.

 Short career highlights:

+- Software Engineer at Egnyte (2022.04-present)
-- Full Stack Web Engineer at Neoinstinct (2022.11-present)
+- Full Stack Web Engineer at Neoinstinct (2022.11-2026.03)
 - Junior Game Developer at Omnigame ApS (2021.10-2022.10)
 - Full Stack Engineer at Unhaggle Inc. (2019-2021.09)
 - Full Stack Web Developer at STX Next (2015-2018)
-- PHP develper - just no, never again
+- PHP develper - just no, never again (about a decade)

 In case you'd like to buy me something, here is my <a href="/pages/wish-list.html">🎁 wish list</a>.